cristian2420/breast_cancer_recurrence_classifier_Project/README.md

 ## Project goal

 As stated in the section above, the goal of this project is
-- 1. Re-produce the breast cancer recurrence classifier model from PNAS paper.
+- 1. Develop the breast cancer classifier model from PNAS paper using the PNAS breast cancer and normal datasets.
-- 2. Use MCC data to further validate the breast cancer recurrence model.
+- 2. Develop the breast cancer recurrence classifier model from PNAS paper using the PNAS breast cancer dataset.
+- 3. Validate the above models using the validation datasets.

 ## PNAS Samples and Data
 ### Raw Data